dhruvpatel16120/UdaanSetu.AI/frontend/DOC/ARCHITECTURE.md

 ### 1. 📝 Assessment Engine (`/app/assessment`)

 The heartbeat of the platform.
-This isn't a simple form; it's a **Deterministic Branching Engine**.
+This is a **Dynamic Question Engine** driven by backend state orchestration.

-- **Logic**: Each choice maps to specific psychological traits (e.g., Risk, Logic, Creativity).
+- **Logic**: The frontend fetches questions dynamically and tracks responses.
+Choices map to psychological traits (e.g., Risk, Logic, Creativity).
-- **Branching**: Answers can trigger entirely different future question sets to dive deeper into identified interests.
+- **Branching**: Next question requests are computed and served by the API based on previous answers to dive deeper into identified interests.
-- **Progress Sync**: Every step is synchronized with Firestore to allow students to continue later.
+- **Progress Sync**: Every choice/step is synchronized with the backend API to allow students to continue their assessment sessions later.

 ### 2. 📊 Insights Dashboard (`/app/dashboard`)

 A data-rich visualization hub that utilizes **Parallel Data Orchestration**.

-- **Performance**: Uses `Promise.all` to fetch Profile, Assessment, and Career data simultaneously.
+- **Performance**: Fetches profile, assessment status, and career report data in parallel using modern data fetching hooks and async actions.
 - **Visuals**: Features dynamic progress bars, status badges, and quick-action cards that guide the user to the "Next Best Action."

 ### 3. 🤖 AI Career Mentor (`/app/mentor`)

-An interactive, context-aware interface for LLM interaction.
+An interactive, context-aware interface for chat interactions.

-- **Streaming**: Implements HTTP streaming to render AI responses word-by-word, reducing perceived latency.
+- **Chat Interface**: Built on React 19 compatibility, managing user input and streaming/rendering markdown-rich AI responses.
 - **Markdown Support**: Renders complex career roadmaps, tables, and instructions using `react-markdown` and `remark-gfm`.
-- **Context Injection**: Automatically appends the student's Bio-Profile and Assessment score to every query behind the scenes.
+- **Context Injection**: The backend API manages assessment context injection behind the scenes to supply the student's profile and assessment results to the LLM.

 ---